 From 14 February 2018, the government have abolished the rule about not being paid any Universal Credit for the first 7 days of a new claim.

 Universal Credit is paid monthly in arrears.
 Many people who have claimed Universal Credit have found that being without benefit for a month has been a real struggle.
 If you are able to, you should put aside some money now if you think you will be claiming for Universal Credit.
 The money you save now will act as a buffer for the month when you are waiting for your first payment.

 Your tenancy agreement states you need to pay your rent weekly in advance.
 It’s vital you make the change now, especially if you are on a low income.
 Pay an extra £5 each week and you are likely to be in advance with your rent when Universal Credit is fully rolled to your area.

 If you are struggling to pay your rent or manage your money, our Moneywise team are here to help you.
-You can contact a member of the team by calling 0300 123 3399 or email: email@example.com
+You can contact a member of the team by calling 0300 123 3399 or by emailing: firstname.lastname@example.org

-More information can be found about Universal Credit at www.gov.uk/universal-credit
+More information on Universal Credit can be found at www.gov.uk/universal-credit